adam10414/digitalpeace.net/README.md

 Welcome to digitalpeace!
 This is the repo to our website.

 ## Get Started:
-This website runs using the Python Flask module.
+This website uses the Python Flask module.
 At the time of writing this, we're using Python 3.9.5.

+To get started:
 - Clone this repo locally.
 - Navigate to the directory locally.
 - Run pip install -r requirements.txt